waylaidwanderer/node-opskins-tradeoffer-manager/README.md

 * `offer` - A object containing the express trade offer options.

 ### manager.acceptOffer(offerid)
-Accept an express trade pending offer.
+Accept an express trade offer.
 > Returns the express trade api result.

 * `offerid` - The id of the offer you would like to accept.

 ### manager.cancelOffer(offerid)
+Cancel an express trade offer.
 > Returns the canceled express trade offer.

 * `offerid` - The id of the offer you would like to accept.

 ### manager.getOffer(offerid)
+Get the state of an express trade offer.
 > Returns the canceled express trade offer.

 * `offerid` - The id of the offer you would like to accept.

 ### manager.getOffers(state, historicalCutoff, options)
+Get a list of express trade offers.
 > Returns a list the existing express trade offers.

 * `state` - The state you would like to filter the results by.